Quicr/quicr-arch-spec/moq-arch.md

 information and this is what allows for low latency and high throughput on the relays.

-In todays CDN, the CDN nodes end up faking the credentials of the origin server and this limits how and where they can be deployed.
-A design with explicitly designed relays that do not need to do this, while still assuming an end to end encrypted model so the relays did not have access to the content makes for a better design.
+In today's CDN, the CDN nodes end up faking the credentials of the origin server and this limits how and where they can be a deployed.
+A design with explicitly designed relays that do not need to do this, while still assuming an end-to-end encrypted model so the relays did not have access to the content makes for a better design.

 It would be possible to start with something that looked like HTTP as the protocol between the relays with special conventions for wildcards